xuthus83/pigallery2/README.md

 cd pigallery2-master # enter the unzipped directory npm install
 ```
-**Note**: if you run `npm run build-release`, it creates a clean, minified, production ready version from the app in the `release` folder, that is ready to deploy.
+**Note**: if you run `npm run create-release`, it creates a clean, minified, production ready version from the app in the `release` folder, that is ready to deploy.
+**Note**: you can use `npm run create-release -- --languages=fr,ro` to restrict building to the listed languages (english is added by default)

 #### 1.1.2 Run PiGallery2
 ```bash